 Our initial recommendation is that you contact an existing ATC center and, if possible, volunteer for a season to see if this type of discipleship ministry environment is a good fit for you.
 For a list of programs near you, please visit our center finder.

-Lifeline Connections ministry was developed to expand a residential ministry’s outreach into the surrounding towns and areas where they minister.
+Non-residential programming was developed to expand a residential ministry’s outreach into the surrounding towns and areas where they minister.
 Not everyone needing help requires a 12-18 month residential program.
-Therefore, Lifeline is a non-residential ministry that holds weekly meetings within the community and has a fully developed curriculum.
-A Lifeline Connections ministry is not an ATC program and requires less funding to operate.
-A Lifeline ministry is strongly recommended for those individuals who have a burden to help those struggling with life-controlling problems, but do not qualify or feel suited to operate a residential program.
-To receive further information about Lifeline, please email Rev. Clayton Arp at Clayton@lifelineconnection.org in Louisville, KY.
-All new non-residential ATC ministries are required to start-up and run a Lifeline Connections ministry.
+A non-residential ministry holds weekly meetings within the community and has a fully developed curriculum.
+A non-residential program requires less funding to operate than a traditional ATC program.
+A non-residential ministry is strongly recommended for those individuals who have a burden to help those struggling with life-controlling problems, but do not qualify or feel suited to operate a residential program.
+To receive further information about non-residential programming, click here.
+All new non-residential ATC ministries are required to start-up and run a non-residential ministry.
 It can be phased out if the program transitions into a residential model.
-Lifeline is a great tool to help build ministry support within both the community and surrounding towns as you begin your journey.
+Non-residential programming is a great tool to help build ministry support within both the community and surrounding towns as you begin your journey.